 For me, it’s the people in each of the events, projects, or programmes.
 With each event, we get to work with different people from different industries and learn new things from working with them.
 I always look forward to new projects and the new challenges that come with the different themes, structures, and people.
 I’ve discovered that a new project and new challenges inject new energy into me that keeps me moving!

-My marketing skills and entrepreneurial experience gathered in Carat Comms helps in establishing growth and business development for the Gurkhas Group.
+My marketing skills and entrepreneurial experience gathered in Carat Comms helps in establishing growth and business development for any wor I do.
 The overlapping part is really in the marketing and leadership skills.

 What’s great about these skills, particularly marketing and digital sales skills, is that they are applicable across different industries.
 Good leadership skills, of course, are essential for any business.
 It’s why I am always looking for opportunities to learn and grow to improve my leadership quality.